To book Chris Hoy MBE please contact your JLA Agent.

 Chris’ first Olympic gold came in Athens, winning the 1km time trial in a competition many saw at the best ever in the category.
 Another three wins at the Beijing Games saw Chris become the first Brit in a century to claim three golds in one summer games, marking him out as a British sporting hero.
 In London, however, he was promoted to sporting legend winning both his competitions and providing some of the most emotive images of the games.
 He retired from competition with an incredible six golds and a total of seven Olympic medals.

-With characteristic humility, Chris acknowledges his good fortune at being able to have a job he loves, whilst also recognising his unquenchable desire to win, which does sometimes lead to awkwardness away from the track.
+With characteristic humility, Chris acknowledges his good fortune at being able to have a job he loves, whilst also recognising his unquenchable desire to win.
 In speeches he looks at the gruelling physical and mental aspects of elite competition.
 He considers the work of acclaimed psychologist Steve Peters and Team GB’s culture and self-belief.
 He also gives his account of the highs and lows, and how the feeling of winning by just a couple of thousandths of a second temporarily overwhelms the agony of pushing yourself to the limit.

-Chris is enjoying a second sporting career in motorsport, successfully racing in the GT and Le Man Series, including the famous 24 Hour race.
-He is a key part of the BBC’s team covering cycling events, including the Olympics.
-He also has his own range of bikes with Evans Cycles, is a Unicef ambassador, and won the BBC Sports Personality Lifetime Achievement Award.
+Chris is enjoying a second sporting career in motorsport, successfully racing in the British GT and Le Man Series, including the famous 24 Hour race.
+He is a key part of the BBC’s team covering cycling events, including the Olympics, the Tour de France, Track Cycling World Titles and the European Championships.
+He also has his own range of bikes (HOY bikes) and has published a series of children’s books.
+Chris is an ambassador for Unicef and the Scottish Association for Mental Health (SAMH), and won the BBC Sports Personality Lifetime Achievement Award.